 These are shown standing with a resistance band, which is fine if you've been performing these long enough to feel confident in your ability t do them with resistance.
 If you're just starting, do them standing straight up with the emphasis on form.

-When you feel stronger and confident, progress to standing, bent over at a 30-45 degree angle with a straight back.
-You can add dumbbells, 1 lb in each hand.
+When you feel stronger and more confident, progress from standing to bent-over at a 30-45 degree angle.
+After that, you can add weight in the bent-over position, such as 1 lb in each hand.
+Btw, a can of soup is one pound.
 Increase by a pound or so over time but do not loose your emphasis on form.